lidofinance/lido-improvement-proposals/LIPS/lip-37.md

         │◄── result (or revert) ───────────│                          │
 ```

 `execute()` is `payable` and forwards `msg.value` to the target.
 This is required to support future permissioned bots that interact with payable protocol functions where a fee must be paid in ETH at call time.
-After the target call returns, `execute()` sweeps any ETH still held by the contract back to the delegatee, so change refunded by the target is forwarded to the bot rather than stranded on the delegation contract.
+After the target call returns, `execute()` refunds only **this call's** unspent value — the difference between the `msg.value` supplied and the amount the target actually consumed, computed as the balance delta over a pre-call baseline — back to the delegatee (`msg.sender`).
+Any ETH not attributable to the current call (force-sent via `selfdestruct`, residual from a prior call, or a stray transfer) is **not** swept to the delegatee; it is left untouched and recoverable only by the owner via `recoverETH()`, so stray funds are never auto-credited to the hot key.

 **Security assumptions:**
 - The target contract must verify `msg.sender == DelegationContract` is a registered permission holder.
 - The delegatee can call any target with any data; the contract does not restrict the call target.
 Governance must ensure the `DelegationContract` address holds only the narrowest set of permissions needed.
 - If the target call reverts, `execute()` reverts atomically and forwarded ETH is returned to the delegatee.
-On a *successful* call, any ETH the target refunds to the contract (change) is swept back to the delegatee before `execute()` returns.
+On a *successful* call, only the current call's change (the unspent portion of `msg.value`) is returned to the delegatee before `execute()` returns; pre-existing or force-sent ETH is excluded from this refund.
+- The refund is bounded to the current call's balance delta, so a (compromised) delegatee cannot use `execute()` to extract ETH that was already sitting on the contract — such funds are recoverable only by the owner via `recoverETH()`.

 **When to use:** Any integration where the bot submits transactions that modify on-chain state and the protocol contract checks `msg.sender` for authorization.